danterazo/abusive-language-detection/README.md

 Work in progress.
 Stay tuned!

 # Code
 This repository contains all of the resources you will need to replicate results.
 Boosting data takes an absurd amount of time depending on the lexicon used; I recommend using a computer with at least **4c/4t** and **16GB** of memory.
-Again, this is a recommendation and not a requirement.
+This is merely a recommendation and not a requirement.

 ## Running the script
 1. Install dependencies